 For new students, the first step is applying for admission to GCC.
 Students will be asked to provide the college with information about themselves so the staff can provide them with the types of services needed to help them achieve their goals and objectives.
 Some of this information is required by federal or state law, or college policies.
 Other information will assist the college in determining whether the student needs to be referred to orientation and assessment programs.
 It is important to submit copies of high school transcripts and transcripts of any previous college work at the time of admission.

 Orientation workshops are offered throughout the year in academic counseling.
 The orientation workshop provides students with important information regarding the services programs, and courses available at the college.
 All new students are encouraged to participate in orientation.
 Students will learn how to use the college catalog; class schedule, and prepare a class list.
 For more information, contact academic counseling at 818/240-1000 extension 5918.
-Students can also complete an online orientation by visiting our web site at www.glendale.edu.
-Click on new or returning students, then Online Orientation Program.
+Students can also complete an online orientation by visiting www.glendale.edu/orientation.

 To help the students determine their skill levels in many academic areas including written English expression, reading, and mathematics, the college provides a comprehensive assessment program.
 Assessment scores assist the students and counselors to determine the appropriate courses for students to enroll in during the first semester.
 All new non-exempt students are required to be assessed in English or ESL and mathematics upon application to the college and before the student enrolls in their first semester.
 For more inforation regarding assessment procedures, contact the assessment center at extension 5868 or use the web site at www.glendale.edu.